Immune Thrombocytopenic Purpura

 What causes immune thrombocytopenic purpura?

-- Medicines (including over-the-counter medicines) can cause an allergy that cross-reacts with platelets.
+- Medicines (including over-the-counter medicines), which can cause an allergy that cross-reacts with platelets

-- Infections can set off the immune reaction that leads to ITP.
+- Infections that set off the immune reaction that leads to ITP.
 These are often viral infections, including the viruses that cause chickenpox, hepatitis C, and AIDS.

 - Immune disorders, such as rheumatoid arthritis and lupus

-- Low-grade lymphomas and leukemias may make abnormal antibodies that attack platelets.
+- Low-grade lymphomas and leukemias, which may make abnormal antibodies that attack platelets

 Sometimes the cause of ITP is not known.